-Bluewater Natural Gas Holding LLC, which owns natural gas storage facilities in Michigan that provide approximately one-third of the current storage needs for our Wisconsin natural gas utilities; WEC Infrastructure LLC, which holds majority ownership interests in non-utility wind generating facilities; and Wispark LLC, which develops and invests in real estate.
+Michigan that provide approximately one-third of the current storage needs for our Wisconsin natural gas utilities; WEC Infrastructure LLC, which holds majority ownership interests in nonutility wind and solar generating facilities; and Wispark LLC, which develops and invests in real estate.

+C0.2

-(C0.2) State the start and end date of the year for which you are reporting data.
+(C0.2) State the start and end date of the year for which you are reporting data and indicate whether you will be providing emissions data for past reporting years.

+Reporting year

+Start date

+January 1, 2022

+End date

+December 31, 2022

-Start date End date Indicate if you are providing emissions data for past reporting years Reporting year January 1, 2021 December 31, 2021 No
+Indicate if you are providing emissions data for past reporting years $$\mathrm{Yes}$$

+Select the number of past reporting years you will be providing Scope 1 emissions data for

+Not providing past emissions data for Scope 1

+Select the number of past reporting years you will be providing Scope 2 emissions data for

+Not providing past emissions data for Scope 2

+Select the number of past reporting years you will be providing Scope 3 emissions data for

+1 year

+C0.3

 (C0.3) Select the countries/areas in which you operate.

+United States of America

+C0.4

 (C0.4) Select the currency used for all financial information disclosed throughout your response.

 USD

+C0.5

 (C0.5) Select the option that describes the reporting boundary for which climaterelated impacts on your business are being reported.
 Note that this option should align with your chosen approach for consolidating your GHG inventory.

-Equity share of consolidated companies and equity share of non-utility wind.
+Other, please specify Equity share of consolidated companies and equity share of non-utility wind.

 C-EU0.7

 (C-EU0.7) Which part of the electric utilities value chain does your organization operate in?
 Select all that apply.

+Row 1

-Electric utilities value chain
+Electric utilities value chain Electricity generation Distribution

-Electricity generation

-Distribution

-Other divisions

-Gas storage, transmission and distribution
+Other divisions Gas storage, transmission and distribution

+C0.8

 (C0.8) Does your organization have an ISIN code or another unique identifier (e.g., Ticker, CUSIP, etc.)?

-Indicate whether you are able to provide a unique identifier for your organization Provide your unique identifier Yes, a Ticker symbol WEC
+Indicate whether you are able to provide a unique identifier for your organization Provide your unique identifier

+Yes, a Ticker symbol WEC

 C1.
 Governance

+C1.1

 (C1.1) Is there board-level oversight of climate-related issues within your organization?

+Yes

+C1.1a

 (C1.1a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for climate-related issues.

+Position of Responsibilities for climate-related issues

+individual or

+committee

-Position of individual(s) Please explain Other, please While the chairman and independent lead director of the board of directors specify Board Chair; Independent Lead Director have ultimate responsibility for coordinating the board's oversight of climate-related issues, the full board has collective responsibility for executing its oversight responsibilities in this regard.
-This includes strategic contemplation of the risks associated with the possible impact of climate change on the utility sector, and review and approval of significant capital projects and investments, such as those that will enable the company to meet its emission reduction goals.
+Other, please While the chairman and independent lead director of the board of directors specify have ultimate responsibility for coordinating the board's oversight of climate- Board Chair; related issues, the full board has collective responsibility for executing its Independent oversight responsibilities in this regard.
+This includes strategic contemplation of Lead Director the risks associated with the possible impact of climate change on the utility sector, and review and approval of significant capital projects and investments, such as those that will enable the company to meet its emission reduction goals.